HanWenfang/syncless/branches/with_ptsevent/README.txt

 * TODO(pts): use SO_RCVTIMEO and SO_SNDTIMEO for timeout
 * TODO(pts): is it smaller or faste in Cython?
 * TODO(pts): measure if evhttp is faster for WSGI than in pure Python
+* TODO(pts): Strip the coio.so files upon installation?
+It seems to be still importable.
 * !!
 TODO(pts): Handle starving (when one worker is very fast, even Ctrl-<C>
   is delayed)